Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Groups and Young tableaux

-Group theory is the branch of mathematics, which provides the methods, among other things, to analyze symmetry in both abstract and physical systems~\cite{Weisstein2003}.
-In this section we give the definitions and results on groups and representations primarily focused on $\mathfrak{S}_n$.
+Group theory is a branch of mathematics, which provides the methods, among other things, to analyze symmetry in both abstract and physical systems~\cite{Weisstein2003}.
+In this section we give definitions on groups and Young tableaux used in this paper.
+Definitions and results in this section are found in~\cite{Fraleigh1998,Hungerford1980,Alperin1995,Dummit2004,Sagan2001,Fulton1991,Fulton1997,Zhao2008,Kim2013}.